Servers include web, application, database, and file servers. Each type serves a distinct purpose. They host websites and manage data and apps.

 - Transfer to recipient’s server: The email moves to the recipient’s email server.

-- Recipient receives the email: The final step where the email appears in the recipient’s inbox.
+- Recipient receives the email: The final step is where the email appears in the recipient’s inbox.

 This process is facilitated by SMTP (Simple Mail Transfer Protocol) for sending and either POP (Post Office Protocol) or IMAP (Internet Message Access Protocol) for receiving.